AdityaSinghG/lstm-stock-predictor/README.md

 # LSTM Stock Price Prediction with Monte Carlo Dropout

-> 99% of LSTM stock projects on GitHub are scientifically invalid.
-This one isn't.

 Most implementations shuffle time-series data, fit scalers on the full dataset, and call it "deep learning."
 This project is built with engineering rigor — proper temporal splits, uncertainty quantification, and honest failure analysis.

 ---